KultureCity

 KultureCity is a nonprofit organization which trains staff at venues and then certifies venues which have sensory inclusive modifications.
-The organization also provides application for Apple and Android devices which lists Sensory friendly venues to assist those with Sensory processing disorders.
+The organization also provides an application for Apple and Android devices which lists sensory friendly venues to assist those with sensory processing disorders.

 Background

-KultureCity is a Nonprofit organization which directs users of their app to sensory-friendly accommodations at more than 900 different venues in the United States.
+KultureCity is a nonprofit organization which directs users of their app to sensory-friendly accommodations at more than 900 different venues in the United States.
 The app is designed to assist guests with autism and other sensory processing disorders in finding sensory friendly locations.

 Their motto is: "Make the nevers possible by creating sensory accessibility and inclusion for those with invisible disabilities".

 Certification

 KultureCity partners with venues to provide training and tools to venues and events.
 The "Sensory Inclusion Certification" process involves training of venue staff by leading medical professionals regarding how to recognize those guests with sensory needs.
-Accommodations are meant to serve those with autism, dementia, PTSD.
+Accommodations are meant to serve those with autism, dementia, and PTSD.
 The organization also trains and certifies police department personnel.
 They provide details of items which can be included in a special sensory bag which can be made available to those who suffer from sensory sensitivities.
 The items in the bag may include fidget items, noise canceling headphones, verbal cue cards and weighted lap pads.

 Beginning in 2020 KultureCity organized sensory inclusive venues and events which included the NFL Pro Bowl, Super Bowl and the Pro Football Hall of Fame; Sixteen NBA arenas, 5 NFL stadiums, 5 NHL arenas, zoos, and many other venues in the United States.